frequently asked questions

 I have already graduated can I upgrade?

 Yes, if you are 19 years old or younger you can take whatever classes you need, free of charge.
-If you are 20 or older you will have to pay to take a class with us.
+If you are 20 or older there is a fee for each class that you require.
 Please email us at learning.academy@ghsd75.ca or call us at 403-934-5179 to discuss your options.

 Will I have to come to Strathmore to write my exams?

-For non-diploma exams, you can write them online through Google Meet.
+For non-diploma exams, you will write them online.
+Some exams will be supervised by your teacher through Google Meet.

-For grade 6 and 9 students writing Provincial Achievement Tests, we can try our best to find a school close to your home that has room to accommodate you.
+For grade 6 and 9 students writing Provincial Achievement Tests, we offer a testing space in Strathmore and Calgary if numbers warrant it.
+We also try our best to find a school close to your home to accommodate students who live far from Strathmore.

 I don't live in Alberta can I still take classes from your school?